PdxCodeGuild/Full-Stack-Day-Class/notes/django-problem-solving.md

 ## 7. Write Logic

-Work on your [core program logic](/notes/django-logic.md) in modules that don't use Django.
+Work on your [core program logic component](/notes/django-components.md) in modules that don't use Django.

 ## 8. Test Logic